Honda WN series: Models

 The inaugural model in the series, the WN7, is a naked/standard electric motorcycle.
 Honda claims a maximum motor output of up to 50 kW and up to 100 N⋅m of torque, with variants to suit different European licence categories (including A1).
-WMTC range is quoted up to approximately 140 km, and DC fast charging (CCS2) from 20-80% is claimed at around 30 minutes.
+WMTC range is quoted up to approximately 140 km, and DC fast charging (CCS2) from 20 to 80% is claimed at around 30 minutes.

 Media reports note a battery capacity around 9-9.3 kWh and a quoted range of roughly 87–95 miles, depending on test cycle and market literature.

 Development and launch

 Honda previewed the model family ahead of EICMA 2025 and positioned the WN7 as its first “full-size” electric motorcycle for Europe, with production slated to begin in late 2025 and deliveries planned for 2026.
 The company emphasised everyday usability, quick charging, and smartphone integration as key development goals.

 Technology

 WN-series models use a fixed lithium-ion battery and a water-cooled traction motor with an integrated inverter.
 Charging is via Type 2 AC at home and CCS2 for DC fast charging; Honda quotes approximately 20-80% in about 30 minutes on DC.
 A 5-inch colour TFT with Honda RoadSync provides navigation and phone integration, and multiple ride modes and regenerative braking are included.